This post may contain affiliate links.

 Read Allstays Camp & RV App Review

-Love’s Travel Stops now offer dedicated RV spots with 30 and 50 amp service for a fee.
-Similar to a campground, you can now go on their RV Stop Camp Life website and find a location along your route that offers these hook-up sites.
+Love’s Travel Stops now offer dedicated RV campsites with 30 and 50 amp service, water, sewer hookups and even WiFi for a fee.
+Similar to a campground, you can now go on their RV Stop Camp Life website and find a location along your route that offers these hookup sites.
 Select the location you’re interested in and you can book your stay through their website.
-When I checked their location in Fillmore, Utah, a back-in site for a motorhome was $47/night.
+There is a 28 night max when booking a site.
+Looking through various locations, a back-in site is around $43/night and a pull-through is $57/night.

 If you have a campervan, truck camper or other small RV that can fit in a standard parking spot, you can typically just park in the lot that is associated with the “Autos” side of the truck stop.